Accessible Home Care for Seniors and People with Disabilities

 As Senate Chair of the Public Health Committee for four years, I had the opportunity to thoroughly research medical aid-in-dying and listen deeply to Commonwealth residents.
 The Committee heard harrowing stories from people whose relatives suffered during their last days and about the need to provide a voluntary medical option for terminally-ill people to control the timing and manner of their death.
 My bill allows someone who is terminally ill to choose a dignified, peaceful death by requesting medication from a doctor that may be self-administered at a time of their own choosing, should suffering become unbearable.
 This bill safeguards patients and medical professionals, affords dying people autonomy and compassion during the most difficult time, and protects potentially vulnerable people from coercion.

-» End of Life Options (SD.265) Fact Sheet from End of Life Options Massachusetts
+» End of Life Options (S.1331) Fact Sheet from End of Life Options Massachusetts

 Disclose Menstrual Product Ingredients